How long does it take you to write marketing emails?

 Basically, your subject line will make or break the success of your marketing campaigns.

-To increase your open rates, you’ve got to come up with subject lines that stimulate interactivity, which I identified as one of my top marketing trends.
+To increase your open rates, you’ve got to come up with subject lines that stimulate interactivity, which we identified as one of our top marketing trends.

 But you can’t use the same subject line over and over.
 That gets boring, and your subscribers will catch on.

-That’s why I created this list of the top 7 subject lines that increase open rates.
+That’s why we created this list of the top 7 subject lines that increase open rates.
 Now you have a reference guide for every message you send.

 Let’s dive in.